Linings: Facts on Suit, Coat & Jacket Lining Fabric

-Which Material to use?
+Which Material to use for Lining?

 Material used for lining can be lightweight or heavier, depending on the season.
 Colours for material used for lining an item of clothing vary, too – from bright and solid to grey and white.